Procedure: Student critical incident

 - Identifies the students in the deceased student’s residence and friendship groups to whom the offer of support from the Counselling Centre should be made.

-- Consults with Head of Counselling regarding the management of information to the student residential community and measures, including psychological interventions that may assist with the expression of a community acknowledgement and possible resolution of grief.
+- Consults with Head of Counselling regarding the management of information to the student residential community and measures, including psychological interventions that assist with the expression of a community acknowledgement and offer to access support.

 - Plans a memorial service, in consultation with Chaplains and consistent with the student’s religious and cultural background.

-- Where the deceased is an international student, the Registrar (Student Life) or nominee notifies:
+- Where the deceased is an international student, the Associate Director, Wellbeing or nominee:

-- Registrar (Student Administration) to inform Department of Immigration and Border Protection before reporting in PRISMS.
+- Notifies Registrar (Student Administration) to inform Department of Home Affairs before reporting in PRISMS.

 - Where the death is of an exchange student, the Registrar (or equivalent) of the home institution to determine the appropriate way to contact next of kin.

-- The family or personal representative to assist with funeral/repatriation arrangements, the return of personal effects, insurance, travel and accommodation, meet them on arrival, and arrange for them to meet with relevant staff and/or students.
+- Assists the family or personal representative to assist with funeral/repatriation arrangements, the return of personal effects, insurance, travel and accommodation, meet them on arrival, and arrange for them to meet with relevant staff and/or students.

 - The Office of the Vice-Chancellor has the authority to approve financial assistance to the family with travel, accommodation, and other arrangements.